Jacques Kallis Biography

 Kallis’s batting is rooted to the copybook principles, the lack of expression on his face matching the orthodoxy of his technique.
 With the ball, he is generally used as a support bowler, but can be fast, disconcertingly so, with the ability to swing the ball a long way — and has been compared to Alec Bedser.
 The absence of frills has raised occasional accusations of slow batting, but he can hit the ball hard and has the fastest 50 in Test cricket under his belt.
 Later in his career, he evolved his game sufficiently to flourish in the Indian Premier League.

 Kallis continues in his multiple roles through the ability to manage the rigours of body and mind.
 He tends to switch off between deliveries to remain fresh and focused, regulates his training assiduously, keeping sessions intensive and short.
-Having retired from Tests, he aims to play till the 2015 World Cup — and there is no reason why he should not.
+He retired from Tests in 2013-14 and ODIs in 2014.